SciML/Catalyst.jl/docs/src/v14_migration_guide.md

 The maintainers of ModelingTOolkit have been notified of this issue.
 We are unsure when this will be fixed, however, we do not think it will be a permanent change.

 ## Removed support for system-mutating functions
-According to ModelingToolkit policy, created systems should not be modified.
+According to the ModelingToolkit system API, systems should not be mutable.
 In accordance with this, the following functions have been deprecated: `addparam!`, `addreaction!`, `addspecies!`, `@add_reactions`, and `merge!`.
 Please use `ModelingToolkit.extend` and `ModelingToolkit.compose` to generate new merged and/or composed `ReactionSystems` from multiple component systems.

 It is still possible to add default values to a created `ReactionSystem`, i.e. the `setdefaults!` function is still supported.